 2021-2022 Health & Wellness Protocols

-The purpose of this document is to outline recommendations regarding mitigation measures to limit the spread of COVID-19 in our FAU Lab School community.
+The purpose of these health and wellness protocols is to outline recommendations regarding mitigation measures to limit the spread of COVID-19 in our FAU Lab School community.
 These measures have been identified by health experts as integral to reducing the communication of the virus that causes COVID-19, thus permitting the operations of our community to continue utilizing a conditions-specific approach.
-This plan is subject to change and will be updated and communicated based on the latest available information.
+These protocols are subject to change, and will be updated and communicated based on the latest available information.

 COVID-19 - Related Health Protocols

-- To mitigate the spread of illness, it is recommended that if you are exhibiting any COVID-19 symptoms (see below), refrain from going to work or school and contact Nurse Baltzer at firstname.lastname@example.org or 561-297-2076.
+- To mitigate the spread of illness, it is recommended that if you are exhibiting any COVID-19 symptoms below, refrain from going to work or school and contact Nurse Baltzer at firstname.lastname@example.org or 561-297-2076.

-- If you are home and feeling ill, email the school nurse at email@example.com or 561-297-2076 and do not report to school.
-Parents report absence to the attendance manager and employees contact their supervisor.
+- If you are home and feeling ill, email the school nurse at email@example.com or 561-297-2076 and do not report to work or school.
+Parents report their child’s absence to the attendance manager and employees contact their supervisor.

-- If at school, the student/employee will be isolated in the clinic until they can go home.
+- If at school, the student/employee will be isolated in the clinic until they are able to go home.

 - COVID-19 symptoms may appear 2-14 days after exposure to the virus:

 - cough (new)

 - shortness of breath or difficulty breathing